pfg666/dotToNuSMVConverter/README.md

 and supplying a dot model from the 'resources' directory.

 # Final Notes
-The code has been copied/adapted from the repository housing work done for the publication mentioned in the introduction.
+The code has been copied/adapted from the repository for work relevant to the publication mentioned in the introduction.
 Due to privacy concerns, this repository is not accessible.
-This tool however, bears no such concerns, so I thought it was better if we made it available.
+This tool, however, bears no such concerns, so it could be extracted.
+The code is a bit nasty, but works for the most part.

 [SSH]: http://spinroot.com/spin/symposia/ws17/SPIN_2017_paper_30.pdf
 [SSH-MAPPER]: https://gitlab.science.ru.nl/pfiteraubrostean/ssh-mapper